quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 `urn:ietf:params:qlog:file:sequential` ({{qlog-file-seq-schema}}).

-Private or non-standard log file schemas MAY register a URI in the "qlog log file schema" registry but MUST NOT use a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`.
+Private or non-standard log file schemas MAY register a URI in the "qlog log file schema URIs" registry but MUST NOT use a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>`.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
-For example, "https://example.org/072024/customfileschema".
+For example, "https://example.org/072024/globallyuniquefileschema".
 The definition of the log file schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 This avoids problems when domain names change ownership.